-The Better Projects Experience
+Better Man Projects Framework

 Think of your work as what you’re focusing on in your life right now.
 Work is always a process.
 It can be a new habit, a positive behavior that a person wants to practice, an exercise they commit to trying, or a question they want to explore.
 If you want to read more about identifying work in your life, read my article on identifying your work HERE.

 Since deciding what to work on and then staying on track can be overwhelming, I recommend using a structure that makes the next step clear.
 That's where your Project Framework comes in.
+We have developed a form to help you with this process.
+PROJECT FRAMEWORK WORKSHEET

 To get started do this: